reallabs/ios-take-home/README.md

 ## Bonus

+- Add pull-to-refresh to re-do the API query.
+- Handle failed API requests gracefully.
+Redirect to a 'failed' UI state with a rety option.
 - Can you get the videos to play inline when the 'play' icon is tapped?
 - What steps can you take to optimize the scroll performance?